-(Rick Steves traveled to Cuba shortly after diplomatic relations were opened with the United States; this is the second article in a two-part series about his impressions of the island.)
+(Rick Steves traveled to Cuba in 2016 shortly after diplomatic relations were opened with the United States.
+The entry requirements for Americans visiting Cuba have changed since Rick's visit.
+Check the latest details before planning your trip.
+This article is the second in a two-part series about his impressions of the island.)

 It seems every tourist to Cuba does the same three things: tour the capital city of Havana, visit the charming colonial town of Trinidad, and commune with nature in the beautiful valley of Vinales.
 Trinidad and Vinales are each about a three-hour drive from Havana — one to the east and the other one west.